ipfs/ipfs-blog/src/_blog/libp2p-day-2022-recap.md

 Last month, on October 30th 2022, libp2p users and contributors gathered together for the first ever libp2p Day!

-The day was organized by the [Protocol Labs EngRes](https://pl-strflt.notion.site/PL-EngRes-Public-b5086aea86ed4f81bc7d0721c6935e1e) libp2p team (maintainers of the [Go](https://github.com/libp2p/go-libp2p), [Rust](https://github.com/libp2p/rust-libp2p), and [JavaScript](https://github.com/libp2p/js-libp2p) implementations) and included talks from maintainers, contributors, community members, and users.
+The day included talks from maintainers, contributors, community members, and users.
 Topics included latest libp2p updates, preview of future roadmap items, bleeding-edge demos on browser connectivity using new transport protocols, and much more.

-Speakers represented organizations like [Little Bear Labs](https://littlebearlabs.io/), [ChainSafe Systems](https://chainsafe.io/), [Status.im](https://status.im/), [Gather](https://www.gather.town/), [Quiet](https://www.tryquiet.org/), [Pyrsia](https://pyrsia.io/), and [Satellite.im](http://satellite.im/) and shared new, exciting developments built on libp2p.
+Speakers shared new, exciting developments built on libp2p and represented organizations like [Little Bear Labs](https://littlebearlabs.io/), [ChainSafe Systems](https://chainsafe.io/), [Status.im](https://status.im/), [Gather](https://www.gather.town/), [Quiet](https://www.tryquiet.org/), [Pyrsia](https://pyrsia.io/), [Satellite.im](http://satellite.im/), and [Protocol Labs](https://protocol.ai/).

 In the larger context, libp2p Day was hosted at [IPFS Camp 2022](https://2022.ipfs.camp/) as a part of a diverse lineup where speakers covered topics across domains such as libp2p, IPFS, content routing, decentralized computation, and more!